 Joseph Stauffer, D.O., MBA.
-Dr. Stauffer joined Cara Therapeutics on December 1, 2014 and serves as our Chief Medical Officer (CMO).
+Dr. Stauffer joined Cara Therapeutics on December 1, 2014 and serves as our Chief Medical Officer.
 He has over 20 years of medical practice and clinical research experience.
-Prior to joining Cara, he served as CMO in both public and private biopharma and specialty pharma companies, including Alpharma Pharmaceuticals, Inc.(2004 - 2009), Durect Corporation (2009 - 2011) and Ikaria (2012 - 2014).
+Prior to joining Cara, he served as Chief Medical Officer of both public and private biopharma and specialty pharma companies, including Alpharma Pharmaceuticals, Inc. from 2004 to 2009, Durect Corporation from 2009 to 2011 and Ikaria from 2012 to 2014.
 While at Alpharma Pharmaceuticals he led the design and execution of the clinical development program for EMBEDA, the first abuse-deterrent long-acting opioid analgesic approved by the FDA.
 Dr. Stauffer began his industry career as Global Medical Director at Abbott Laboratories.
 Prior to Abbott he worked at FDA as a Medical Review Officer in the Anti-Inflammatory & Analgesic Division of the Center for Drug Evaluation and Research.
 He completed his Anesthesiology residency at the Johns Hopkins University Hospital and served on both active duty and in active reserve roles as a physician medical officer in the United States Navy.
 He was honorably discharged as a Lt.
 Commander in 2001.
 He has served as an expert clinical research reviewer for the European Commission and maintains an appointment as Assistant Professor in the Department of Anesthesiology and Critical Care Medicine at the Johns Hopkins University School of Medicine.
-He received his MBA from a joint program (TRIUM) between New York University, Stern School of Business, London School of Economics (LSE) and HEC (Hautes Etudes Commerciales) School of Management in Paris.
+He received his M.B.A. from a joint program (TRIUM) between New York University, Stern School of Business, London School of Economics (LSE) and HEC (Hautes Etudes Commerciales) School of Management in Paris.
 He maintains an active medical license in the state of Pennsylvania.